snorton-dev/tetris-agent/README.md

 ## Overview
 This project contains a simple implementaion of the game of Tetris and several algorithms thath may be tested upon it.
 The `analysis.c` module also provide statistics about algorithms performances on several runs.

-This project was created for the 2026 french MPI engineer examinations.
+This project was created as my TIPE for the 2026 french MPI engineer examinations.

 ## Features
 - Simple, random and linear evaluation algorithms